 Copyright © 2001 Charlotte Meryman

 Not long after this article appeared, Mary was diagnosed with terminal cancer.
 She died a few months later, in December 2001.
 During her illness, Jimmy and Mary moved into St. Mary Home in Hartford, where she received hospice care.
 After her death, Jimmy moved to an elderly housing complex in West Hartford, where he lived independently for more than a decade, thanks to a network of support services, including meal preparation, cleaning, and personal and nursing care.
-In 2015, his own health declining, he transitioned to a shared apartment with 24-hour supervision.
+In 2015, his own health declining, he transitioned to shared living with 24-hour supervision.
+He died June 16, 2018 at a group home in Bolton and is buried beside Mary in her family plot at Mt.
+St. Benedict Cemetery in Bloomfield.